 Gluteal Amnesia (aka ‘dead butt syndrome’)

 This term was added to our lexicon by Canadian Stuart McGill, PhD, a ‘distinguished professor emeritus’ at the University of Waterloo, whose primary research focus is in spine biomechanics.
-So I’ll leave it to him to explain what it is.
-And he has a creative diagnostic tool.
-To tell if your butt is “on”, get into a bridge position see if you can hold a playing card between your cheeks!
-Not the ones on your face, obviously, and do not confuse this bridge with the game of Bridge.
-‘Dead butt syndrome’ is another name for it, and the following article provides some guidance on how to resuscitate it.
+He has a creative diagnostic tool.
+To tell if your butt is “on”, get into a bridge position see if you can hold a playing card (or $10 bill) between your cheeks (not the ones on your face, obviously).
+‘Dead butt syndrome’ is another name for it, and this video talks more about what it is and how to resuscitate it.

 Sitting all day can cause ‘dead butt syndrome’.
 These exercises can help.